level23/druid-client/README.md

     ->segmentGranularity(Granularity::WEEK)
     // We want to be able to query at minimum level of HOUR data.
     ->queryGranularity(Granularity::HOUR)
-    // Process the input source parallel (like multi-threaded instead of 1 thread).
+    // Process the input source parallel (like multithreaded instead of 1 thread).
     ->parallel()
     // By default, an INDEX task will OVERWRITE _segments_.
 If you want to APPEND, use this:
     ->appendToExisting()